steveseguin/vdo.ninja/turnserver.md

-This install script and config file was used with OVH loaded onto a VM with Ubuntu 20.
+This install script and config file was used with a standard virtual machine server loaded with Ubuntu 20.
+GCP/AWS servers might need slightly different settings.

 ```
 sudo apt-get update